Mac Tutorials

 You can quit apps in Activity Monitor in a few easy steps:

-2. Look through the list of processes, and select what you want to quit
+2. Look through the list of processes and select one you want to quit.

-5. You can also quit an app by double-clicking it in the list, then clicking the Quit button.
+5. You can also quit an app by double-clicking it, then clicking the Quit button.

 Activity Monitor window opened to show the user a list of all actual processes on a Mac